helenclx/helenchong.dev/src/blog/posts/2024-09-10-scheduled-the-eleventy-meetup-episode-19.md

 categories: ["eleventy", "speaking"]
 ---

-I am pleased to announce that I have been invited to speak at a tech event, by speaking in Episode 19 of [THE Eleventy Meetup](https://11tymeetup.dev/)!
+I am pleased to announce that I have been invited to speak at Episode 19 of [THE Eleventy Meetup](https://11tymeetup.dev/)!

 This will also be my first time speaking at a tech event, another major milestone since I [got my first developer job in August 2024](/blog/posts/2024-08-16-got-my-first-developer-job).